k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 Note that the data generation flow can be edited to be executed in different modes, if needed:

-- **Rows per parent** — generate all records for each input parent ID.
+- **Rows per parent** — generation of all records for each input parent ID.
 For example, generating 2 to 5 open cases and 1 to 6 closed cases per each parent activity ID requires the usage of the 'rows per parent' mode.
-- **Handle all parent rows** — generate all records for all input parent IDs.
+- **Handle all parent rows** — generation of all records for all input parent IDs.
 The Actor will return these rows and will not call the inner flow again.

 Click [here](/articles/19_Broadway/actors/07a_data_generators_actors.md#rowsgenerator) for more information and examples related to the RowsGenerator Actor.